qianfeng2/30-Day-Challenge/work-at-home-challenge/Day 10.md

 ## morning
-9:00-10:30 correct the bkp error and analyze them: HALFdone!
+9:00-10:30 correct the bkp error and analyze them: ALMOSTdone(After the size 250.
+Now I have analyzed the 50-200 all results)!